flutter/website/src/cookbook/navigation/returning-data.md

 ---
-title: "Return data from a screen"
+title: Return data from a screen
 ---

 In some cases, we might want to return data from a new screen.
 For example, say we push a new screen that presents two options to a user.
 When the user taps on an option, we'll want to inform our first screen of the user's selection so it can act on that information!

 How can we achieve this?
 Using [`Navigator.pop`](https://docs.flutter.io/flutter/widgets/Navigator/pop.html)!